Doudna-lab/snakedali/README.md

 <summary>4.3 Git LFS</summary>
 <ul>

-  - A singularity/apptainer container is provided in this repository
+  - Two singularity/apptainer containers are provided in this repository
+  - Although these are support files which are <b><u>not</u></b> integrated to the pipeline, they could be useful for users who may be facing issues when trying to get DaliLite installed in unsupported machines.
   - These large files will be indexed upon cloning and will take a small amount of storage.
   - The user can then download them with Git LFS in case they need the containerized version.